 - Step 6 - Recording the hardware as audio

 In order to control most hardware using Live you'll need to have the following:

-- A MIDI interface or free MIDI port (to send MIDI signals to the device)
+- A MIDI interface (to send MIDI from Live to the device)

 - An audio interface (to monitor and record the audio signal)

 If your device has a USB port you may be able to receive/send MIDI and sometimes audio over USB.
 Check the reference manual for the device to see if that's possible.
 In that case you can use a USB cable instead of a MIDI cable (and if it supports audio too, then you won't need an audio cable either).